E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 crypto key generate rsa
 ```

-The default 512-bit key size was not large enough for SSH version 2 in Packet Tracer.
+A key size large enough for SSH version 2 was selected.

-A key size of at least 768 bits was used instead.
+SSH version 2 requires an RSA modulus of at least 768 bits, so the smaller 512-bit value was not used.

-The RSA keys are used by SSH to establish the encrypted connection.
+The RSA key pair provides the cryptographic keys required by the SSH server.

 ---

 ## SSH Version 2

-SSH version 2 was enabled on both devices.
+After the RSA keys were generated, SSH version 2 was explicitly configured.

 ```text
 ip ssh version 2
 ```

+The RSA keys are generated first because the SSH server requires a usable key pair.
+The SSH version command then specifies that the device should use SSH version 2.

-SSH provides encrypted remote CLI access, unlike Telnet.
+SSH version 2 provides encrypted remote CLI access instead of the clear-text remote access provided by Telnet.

-The VTY lines were already configured with `login local`, so the same local account could be used for SSH authentication.
+The VTY lines were already configured with `login local`, so the existing local account could also be used for SSH authentication.

-There was no need to configure the VTY authentication again.
+There was no need to configure `login local` again.

 ---